WebAssembly/component-model/design/mvp/CanonicalABI.md

   assert(not e.copying() and code == event_code and index == i)
   return [payload]
 ```
+A non-`async`-typed function export that has not yet returned a value
+unconditionally traps if it transitively attempts to make a synchronous call to
+`cancel-read` or `cancel-write` (regardless of whether the cancellation would
-Cancellation traps if there is not currently an async copy in progress (sync
+have completed without blocking).
+There is also a trap if there is not
+currently an async copy in progress (sync copies do not expect or check for
-copies do not expect or check for cancellation and thus cannot be cancelled).
+cancellation and thus cannot be cancelled).

 The *first* check for `e.has_pending_event()` catches the case where the copy has
 already racily finished, in which case we must *not* call `cancel()`.
 Calling